Can a Realtor Be the Loan Officer in Same Transaction?

 The bottom line is you need to be a licensed real estate salesperson in California and have an NMLS loan originator license at the same time to work under the sponsorship of a DRE Real Estate Office.
 To be able to open your own DRE Realtor and Mortgage Broker Office in California, you need to have a California Real Estate Broker’s license.
 California licensed real estate brokers are eligible to open a mortgage broker office in California and have both their licenses under the DRE Real Estate Office.

 Licensed Real Estate Agents Interested In Joining Our Growing Team At Capital Lending Network, Inc. As A Licensed Loan Officer

 We have many loan officers who are licensed real estate agents at Capital Lending Network, Inc. and they all are doing great.
 Many dual realtor/loan officers at Capital Lending Network, Inc. have both realtor and loan officer partners where they refer each other to homebuyers and/or borrowers.
-If you are a licensed real estate agent and are looking for a mortgage company that will welcome you to become a licensed loan officer as well as a licensed realtor at the same time, please contact us at Capital Lending Network, Inc. at 262-716-8151 or text us for a faster response.
-Or email us at email@example.com.
-The team at Capital Lending Network, Inc. is available 7 days a week, evenings weekends, and holidays.
+If you are a licensed real estate agent and are looking for a mortgage company that will welcome you to become a licensed loan officer as well as a licensed realtor at the same time, please contact us at Capital Lending Network, Inc. and fill-up the form below.